-- Plans from the August 1, 2019 public meeting are already on the website. - Future stakeholder meetings will be held at the construction field office, 559 Jones Franklin Road. - I asked about transit coordination and they said transit was invited to the meeting.
+- Plans from the August 1, 2019 public meeting are already on the website. - Future stakeholder meetings will be held at the construction field office, 559 Jones Franklin Road; and currently on the first Thursday of every 1 month(s) effective 8/1/2019 until 7/31/2023 from 10:00 AM to 11:00 AM. - I asked about transit coordination and they said transit was invited to the meeting.
 I'm going to email Jeremy with contacts for GoRaleigh and GoTriangle so they are kept in the loop and invited to the stakeholder meetings.
 (Staff Contact: Kenneth Withrow)

-N. CAMPO 2021 Unified Planning Work Program - Call for Studies
+L. CAMPO 2021 Unified Planning Work Program - Call for Studies

 The annual call for special study ideas to consider for inclusion in the CAMPO FY 2021 Unified Planning Work Program is now open.
 Any member jurisdiction or partner agency may submit special study proposals to the MPO through October 31, 2019.
 Staff will review proposals and available study budget to make recommendations for studies to be included in the upcoming work program.
 As a reminder, special studies can be either Core Function Studies, meaning they have some benefit to the development of the MTP or a regional benefit (such as the area studies, recent Triangle Tolling Study, Triangle Freight Study, etc.); or Non-Core Function Studies, meaning they are more local or sub-regional in nature, and could be required to include additional local match as part of the budget.
-To submit a special study request, please email Shelby.Powell@campo-nc.us including the following information: special study overview, goals, anticipated deliverables, anticipated budget including other funding sources/partners, and timeframe for the study.
+To submit a special study request, please email Shelby.Powell@campo-nc.us including the following information: special study overview, and timeframe for the study.